Starting Monday state to expand COVID-19 vaccine eligibility to additional priority groups

 The expanded category includes city, county and state officials and leaders and those in congregate care facilities, such as prisons, jails and homeless shelters, Deputy Health Commissioner Keith Reed said Friday.

-The group also includes certain critical manufacturing or work facilities that have a limited ability to social distance and i public transit systems that don’t have capacity for social distancing.
+The group also includes certain critical manufacturing or work facilities that have a limited ability to social distance and in public transit systems that don’t have capacity for social distancing.

 More than 426,000 Oklahomans have completed at least two doses of the vaccines, Reed said.